Edgenesis/killercoda-shifu-demo/shifu-demo-English/step4/step4.md

 🧑‍💻Now go back to Shifu Cloud, select 📸**Hikvision** from the Device Template Store.

-🌃Here we have prepared **a live, steet-facing camera capturing the landscape of Beijing, China.**
+🌃Here we have prepared **a live, street-facing camera capturing the landscape of Beijing, China.**
 🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹
 <br/>